 WHEREAS strong evidence exists in several cases that Texas has already executed innocent people, including Cameron Todd Willingham; and

 WHEREAS juries and prosecutors across the nation and in Texas are opting against death in favor of life in prison without parole.
 In both 2010 and 2011, Texas juries approved new death sentences in only 8 instances each year, the lowest number since the death penalty was reinstated in 1974.
 Only 6 of the 254 counties in Texas sent anyone to death row in 2011.
+Get a Family Law Attorney in Fresno for legal help if required.

 WHEREAS other states are increasingly turning away from the death penalty as evidenced by the legislatures in New Jersey (2007), New Mexico (2009), Illinois (2011) and Connecticut (2012) repealing the death penalty and the Supreme Court of New York ruling it unconstitutional in that state; and